 ….but nothing ever goes further than that, because you’ve been benched.

 Players (daters) who warm up with the rest of the team in hopes to get some play time.
 However, they are intentionally removed from the game and kept from playing in the game.
 They sit waiting on the bench, just in case another player gets injured, quits the game, or the coach loses interest.
 The coach continues to encourage the benched player, making sure they are ready to get in the game if the coach so decides.
-The player is left waiting, hoping that the next time their coach looks their way, it will be their time to play.
+The player is left waiting, hoping the next time their coach looks their way, it will be their time to play.

 A Psychologist’s Analysis: